Table of content:

 - What are the consequences of talent shortage?

 - How can you implement effective measures against talent shortage?

-The challenge of finding qualified employees varies depending on the industry, region and professional field.
-Many companies have found that there are many vacancies that are not being filled quickly enough.
+The challenge of finding qualified employees varies depending on the industry, region, and professional field.
+Many companies have found that many vacancies are not being filled quickly enough.
 This so-called vacancy period is associated with high costs for the economy.